NetLingo The Internet Dictionary

 virtual reality

-A term coined by Jaron Lanier to describe an artificial, computer-generated, simulated environment that actually feels real by presenting you with lifelike images and immersing at least three of your five senses within it.
-It is created with computer hardware and software, and in order to enter a virtual reality, users need special goggles, earphones, and gloves that feed sensory input to you from a computer.
+An artificial, computer-generated, simulated environment that actually feels real by presenting you with lifelike images and immersing at least three of your five senses within it.
+It is created with computer hardware and software, and in order to enter a virtual reality, users need special goggles, earphones, and gloves that feed sensory input to you from a computer or game console.
 These devices also track and monitor your actions.
-Virtual reality systems are expensive and primarily only used in research laboratories, but you might be able to try one out at a [[cybercafe|cybercafé]].

 The meaning of the term "virtual reality" has extended in a generic sense to refer to any virtual world represented on a computer (even if it's just a text-based or graphical representation).
 When 3-D images are made interactive so that users feel involved with the scene, the experience is referred to as virtual reality.
 A popular example of avatars interacting and even making money is within the virtual world of Second Life (see: SL).